 You’re impressively specialized in your ability to teach your students a foreign language, which could be anything from ASL to Swahili or Japanese!
 You demonstrate empathy and patience while you help people bridge linguistic and cultural gaps, conducting background research when necessary.

 But how do you put your qualifications into the right words to make a good resume?
 How do you write a cover letter to match?
-And how should everything look when you’re done?
+And how do you check your resume to ensure everything looks the way it should?

 Hey, we’ve got this: We’ve been helping teachers like you for years!
-Check out our three sample resumes and corresponding advice to get started.
+Check out our five sample resumes and corresponding advice to get started.

 What Matters Most: Your Skills & Experience Sections